-In order to quantitatively estimate the potential of the LENA detector in measuring proton lifetime, a Monte Carlo simulation for the decay channel $p \to K^+ \overline{\nu}$ has been performed.
-For this purpose, the GEANT4 simulation toolkit (Agostinelli et al., 2003) has been used,
+In order to quantitatively estimate the potential of the LENA detector in measuring proton lifetime, a Monte Carlo simulation for the decay channel $p \rightarrow K^+ \overline{\nu}$ has been performed.
+For this purpose, the GEANT4 simulation toolkit (Agostinelli et al., 2003) has been used, including optical processes as scintillation, Cherenkov light production, Rayleigh scattering and light absorption.
+From these simulations one obtains a light yield of ~ 110 p.e./MeV for an event in the center of the detector.
+In addition, the semi-empirical Birk's formula (Birks, 1964) has been introduced into the code in order to take into account the so called quenching effects.